Mercedes-Benz Stadium exterior with its distinctive retractable roof in Atlanta, Georgia

 Where is Mercedes-Benz Stadium located?

-Mercedes-Benz Stadium is located at 1 AMB Drive NW, Atlanta, Georgia 30313, in the Vine City neighborhood just west of downtown Atlanta.
-It sits next to Centennial Olympic Park and the Georgia World Congress Center.
+1 AMB Drive NW, Atlanta, Georgia 30313.
+The venue sits in the Vine City neighborhood just west of downtown, next to Centennial Olympic Park and the Georgia World Congress Center.
+Around 16 kilometres (10 miles) north of Hartsfield-Jackson Atlanta International Airport.

 How many World Cup 2026 matches will Mercedes-Benz Stadium host?